Appealing an IRS Audit

 What is an IRS audit?

 Audit.
 Even the most affluent taxpayers get goosebumps just thinking about it.
-For many people, this feared procedure means dreadful visits to the IRS office or visits from revenue agents
+For many people, this feared procedure means dreadful visits to the IRS office or visits from revenue agents.

 An audit is an assessment of back taxes, interest, penalties, and maybe even criminal sanctions.
-Those who are unfortunate enough to obtain unfavorable audit adjustment rulings have more options than they know.
-Audits can be challenged in the same way that other court decisions are, and in many situations, the Office of Appeals reverses, or at least alters, the initial audit’s conclusions in favor of the taxpayer.
+Those who are unfortunate enough to obtain unfavourable audit adjustment rulings have more options than they know.
+Audits can be challenged in the same way that other court decisions are, and in many situations, the Office of Appeals reverses, or at least alters, the initial audit’s conclusions in favour of the taxpayer.

 How does appealing an IRS audit work?

 Once you are audited, the IRS will request documentation.
-You’ll be asked to provide them this documentation and then the auditor will make an initial assessment.
+You’ll be asked to provide them this documentation, and then the auditor will make an initial assessment.
 They will then allow you to respond to them.
-But if they don’t like or they don’t agree with what you provided that assessment will go on your account.
+But if they don’t like or they don’t agree with what you provided, that assessment will go on your account.

 This is a very important distinction because the settlement officer wants to settle your case before it goes to court.
 So, if ever you’re in an audit and you’re having trouble negotiating with the auditor, your best bet is to allow it to go to a settlement officer.
 Someone that is more likely to settle the case and give a proposal or maybe meet you halfway.
 Which is why it’s a great way to save money on an audit.

-Most of the time, people just want to pay the notice or they think there’s no other option, but taking this next step you can save yourself potentially thousands of dollars.
+Most of the time, people just want to pay the notice or they think there’s no other option, but taking this next step, you can save yourself potentially thousands of dollars.

 Pros and cons of appealing an audit